-3.3.10.2 Examiners: appointment
+3.3.10.2 Examiners: Appointment

-Examiners are appointed by Director of Graduate Studies, upon recommendation from the supervisory team.
+Examiners are appointed by Associate Dean for Research and Graduate Studies, upon recommendation from the supervisory team.
 There are internal examiners, who are RUSVM faculty, and external examiners.
 External examiners are appropriately-qualified experts in the topic to be examined.
 External examiners may be members of faculty in higher education institutions, public sector organizations or non- educational private sector organizations.